hylo-lang/Lotsawa/LeoForest.md

   - L has a related Earley item M, called the **penultimate of** L, the unique Earley item in set I with postdot symbol T.
   - L is called the **Leo item of** M.
-  - The sole **predot origin of** L is that of M's Leo predecessor, if any, or else it is I.
+  - The sole **predot origin of** L is that of M's Leo mainstem, if any, or else it is I.
   - The presence of L causes any completions with mainstem M to be omitted from the chart.
   - M is the tail of all derivation paths for completions omitted due to L.